The Best Urban Scooters (Review & Buying Guide) in 2021

 - Highly portable.
 Having a compact mode of transportation is key when you’re living in a city.
 Fortunately, urban scooters are highly portable.
 Slim, lightweight enough to be carried, and even foldable, one of these scooters can give you the convenience of a portable way to travel.
 When you aren’t riding, you won’t have to deal with an unwieldy vehicle.

 - Efficient way to travel.
-Forget about fueling up your gas tank — you don’t have to spend any money or waste resources when you opt for an urban scooter.
+Forget about gas-powered scooters or cars and fueling up your tank — you don’t have to spend any money or waste resources when you opt for an urban scooter.
 Whether you choose a kick scooter or an electric scooter, you’ll be traveling more efficiently (and you don’t have to pay for your fuel either).

 - Adaptable and flexible.
 Urban scooters can go anywhere, and they’re well-equipped for the challenges of city environments.
 From rough sidewalks to limited space, these slim scooters can handle it all.
 Plus, many of these scooters can easily be folded and carried so you can ride public transportation or move throughout the city with ease.